 In mice, it has been demonstrated that sensory nerve injuries, such as those caused by LASIK axotomies, trigger a phenotypic change in the somata of the surviving nerves from conduction to regeneration, promoting the expression of atopic pain generators that are hypersensitive and hyper-responsive14 and that are transported to the regenerating nerve sprouts and the central terminals of severed axons from the nerve somata in the trigeminal ganglion where they’re expressed.
 This likely is responsible for the complaints of dry-eye symptoms following refractive procedures.
 Persistence of the regenerating phenotype long after healing has occurred, sometimes years after LASIK, as suggested by the characteristic morphology of regenerating nerves and increased numbers of mature dendritic cells in the sub-basal plexus, may explain the chronicity of dry-eye pain even in the absence of external signs of inflammation.

 Both nociceptive and neuropathic mechanisms likely play a role in chronic itch and DE.
-Nociceptive pain (defined as pain that arises from actual or threatened damage to non-neural tissue and is due to the activation of nociceptors) is driven by chronic ocular surface abnormalities that are seen in many DE sub-types (pSS, graft versus host disease).
-With time, inflammation, trauma, and chronic activation of nociceptors can lead to permanent changes in nociceptor structure and function (i.e. sensitization) that can occur both peripherally and/or centrally, thus adding a neuropathic component to the pain (defined as a pain due to a lesion or disease of the somatosensory system).”
+Nociceptive pain (defined as pain that arises from actual or threatened damage to non-neural tissue and is due to the activation of nociceptors46) is driven by chronic ocular surface abnormalities that are seen in many DE sub-types (pSS, graft versus host disease).
+With time, inflammation, trauma, and chronic activation of nociceptors can lead to permanent changes in nociceptor structure and function (i.e. sensitization) that can occur both peripherally and/or centrally, thus adding a neuropathic component to the pain (defined as a pain due to a lesion or disease of the somatosensory system46).”

 Thus there are patients who have tried many of the standard options but still have chronic pain.